Thursday, December 31, 2009

 I just finished my holiday party invitations for this year.
 Last year, I found the cutest invitation saying on the internet.
 Since it is tradition to have the largest snowstorm of the season on the evening of our party, I thought this verse was appropriate:

-But our party
+But our party will be delightful.

 (then the details of the party)